waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Tool Limitations:** My `pathfinder` tool cannot account for scripted environmental barriers (like the strong current in Seafoam Islands).
 For such puzzles, I must rely on manual exploration and hypothesis testing.

 ## B. Future Development Ideas
 - **Boulder Puzzle Solver Tool:** A tool to analyze map XML and provide step-by-step solutions for boulder puzzles.
-(Critique noted this is a computational task, better for a tool than an agent).

 # IV.
-Puzzles & Hypotheses
+Puzzles & Lessons Learned

 ## A. Seafoam Islands Puzzle
-- **Observation:** The Seafoam Islands dungeon is split into non-contiguous eastern and western sections on each floor.
+- **Conclusion:** The Seafoam Islands dungeon is split into non-contiguous eastern and western sections on each floor.
+The correct path to the central boulder puzzle on B3F is via water warps, not by descending ladders on the outer platforms.
+The strong current on B4F is the central puzzle element to be solved by dropping boulders into holes from the floors above.
-- **Observation (B4F):** Attempting to use Surf from the steps at (8, 12) is blocked by the message 'The current is much too fast!'.
-- **Hypothesis 1:** The boulders on the floors must be pushed into holes to alter the current.
-- **Hypothesis 2 (Confirmed):** The western boulder puzzle area is inaccessible from the eastern ladders.
-The correct path requires finding an alternate route from a higher floor.
-- **Test (Hypothesis: Surf from Elevated Ground):** Attempted to use Surf from `elevated_ground` tile at (8, 7) on B4F. **Result:** Failed.
-The game message 'No SURFing on [Pokemon] here!' appeared. **Conclusion:** Surfing is not possible from `elevated_ground`.
-- **Test (Hypothesis: Hidden Wall Passage on B4F):** Systematically attempted to walk through the western 'impassable' wall on the eastern B4F platform. **Result:** Failed.
-All tiles were impassable as marked. **Conclusion:** There is no hidden passage in that wall.
+- **Conclusion (Surf Mechanics):** Surfing is not possible from `elevated_ground` tiles.

 ## B. Fuchsia City Secret Pokémon (at (26, 7))
 - **Observation:** An item ball at (26, 7) is in an enclosed area.
 A Youngster at (25, 9) states, "That item ball in there is really a POKéMON."
-- **Hypothesis (Untested):** Interaction with the Pokémon in the enclosures is required, not the signs.

-# V. Strategic Plans & Lessons Learned

-## A. Current Plan: Seafoam Islands Exploration
-- **Immediate Goal:** Backtrack to B2F to find an alternate route to the western section of the lower floors to solve the boulder puzzle.

-## B. Lessons Learned
+## C. Strategic Lessons
-- **Confirmation Bias:** I exhibited confirmation bias by repeatedly trying to fix my `pathfinder` tool for a scripted event it couldn't handle, instead of accepting the evidence and changing my strategy.
+- **Confirmation Bias:** I exhibited confirmation bias by assuming my initial pathing ideas were the only solution, instead of testing alternatives when they failed.
+I must actively try to disprove my own hypotheses.
-- **Strategic Flexibility:** If a strategy is failing repeatedly (like trying to cross the strong current), I must pivot to a different approach (like backtracking) to maintain progress.
+- **Strategic Flexibility:** If a strategy is failing repeatedly, I must pivot to a different approach.
-- **Trust the Game State:** I must trust the game state information (e.g., 'reachable unseen tiles') over my own visual perception, as it may reveal paths or possibilities I have missed.
+- **Trust the Game State:** I must trust the game state information (e.g., 'navigable warps') over my own interpretations or tool outputs, as it is the absolute source of truth.
 - **LLM Reality:** Data management tasks (notepad, agents, tools) must be performed immediately and not deferred.